cwy20030/ActiGlobe/articles/Time-Shift.md

 Table 3.
 BriefSum Enriched Longitudinal Recording

-For longitudinal recordings that did not involve long-distance traveling, we may simply stop here and move onto the estimating cosinor parameters for further analysis.
-But given that `ActiGlobe` was designed specifically to harmonize and correct recordings affected by changes in the time zone.
-We have to go a few steps further to clean our data.
+For longitudinal recordings that did not involve long-distance travel, we may simply stop here and proceed to estimate cosinor parameters for further analysis.
+But given that `ActiGlobe` was designed specifically to harmonize and correct recordings affected by time zone changes.
+We have to take a few more steps to clean up the data.

 ## Step 1: Look into a travel diary

-While users born after 2YK may not be familiar with concept of a travel diary, it was relatively popular among young travelers to document their journeys while traveling.
+While users born after 2YK may not be familiar with the concept of a travel diary, it was relatively popular among young travellers to document their journeys while travelling.
 These physical notebooks generally come with item-wise spaces to jot down our trip itinerary, including date, time and destination.
-This information is crucial to properly sort out the recordings by day and correct the previously created time stamps by `BriefSum` to match the destination.
+This information is crucial for properly sorting the recordings by day and for correcting the previously created timestamps by `BriefSum` to match the destination.

 Fortunately, we already created something similar for this tutorial - TLog.
-In the TLog, The `TLog` was created using the standard travel diary template, which can be created using the function [`TravelLog()`](https://cwy20030.github.io/ActiGlobe/reference/TravelLog.md).
+The `TLog` was created using the standard travel diary template, which can be created using the function [`TravelLog()`](https://cwy20030.github.io/ActiGlobe/reference/TravelLog.md).
 For more information on the standard travel diary, type [`?TravelLog`](https://cwy20030.github.io/ActiGlobe/reference/TravelLog.md)